traxito/AD-DS/README.md

 1. Built-in domains: groups that are essential for the domain to operate.
 2. Domain controllers: (The Windows Servers that controls the AD)
 3. TYPE: organization unit: you can apply policies (used 9/10), CONTAINER you CANT

+Apply policies to groups

+GPO: GROUP POLICY OBJECT
+OU: ORGANIZATIONAL UNIT

+Tools-> Group Policy Management-> Select the forest -> select the domain ->  Starter GPO's to import or export policies or Group Policy objects to create a new one